dekaustubh/SimpleCircularProgressbar/README.md

 ## Features

-1. Supports clockwise and anticlockwise roations
+1. Supports clockwise and anticlockwise rotations
 2. works well in scrollviews
-3. Can set colors dynaliccaly and start position of progress
+3. Can set colors dynamically and start position of progress

 ## How to use ?

-1. Add the repository
+ Add the repository
 ```gradle
     maven {
         url 'https://github.com/Kaustubh-Deshmukh/progressbar_repo/raw/master'
     }
 ```
-2. Add the dependency
+Add the dependency
 ```gradle
     compile 'SimpleCircularProgressbar:library:1.1'
 ```